JustinHuPrime/StackLang/README.md

 * `Ctrl-D`: gracefully stops the interpreter.
 Will not interrupt currently running processes/execution.
 * `Ctrl-C`:
-  * if the interpreter is executing a command: *NYI* forcefully stops the execution right after the current command has been exected.
+  * if the interpreter is executing a command: *NYI* forcefully stops the execution.
   * if the interpreter is not executing a command: forcefully stops the interpreter.
-Will interrupt any current operation, and exits without outputting the stack.
+Exits without outputting the stack.

 ## The Language